bocip/100-days-of-code/README.md

 - Created a [guessing game](https://codepen.io/ciprianboziean/pen/yLePVLa) in JavaScript.

 **Thoughts:** Understanding JavaScript doesn't seem impossible anymore, it will just take patience, time and effort.

+### Day 1: July 1, 2020

+**Today's Progress:**

+- The Odin Project: Web Development 101: JavaScript Basics
+    - Installed Virtual Box with a Virtual Machine running Xubuntu -Familiarized myself with basic Command Line commands

+- Created a very basic JS [calculator](https://codepen.io/ciprianboziean/pen/ExPbMqx).

+**Thoughts:** I have to practice more the new concepts that I'm learning.